 We have given the first construction of the Library consistent with the text.
 I had hoped that it would relieve a burden, offer some subtle insight, even provide purpose.
 None of this has happened yet.
 Perhaps it is not correct…

-This work is dedicated to a game of freeze tag played under the intensely Californian sunlight, during which, together, we discovered our own private Library.
+This work is dedicated to a game of freeze tag played under the intensely Californian sunlight, during which, together, we discovered our own Library.